 What if I don't live in the USA?
 We ship internationally every month!
-We have subscribers in Canada and Dubai, and we've also shipped to the UK, Italy, Sweden, and Australia.
+We have subscribers in Canada, the UK, and United Arab Emirates, and we've also shipped to Italy, Sweden, and Australia.
 Send your shipping address to us at SpeedPuzzling@gmail.com, and we'll provide a shipping quote!

 How can I find a speed puzzling contest to attend?
 We host 4 per month (see here)--Solo events with 300 & 500 pieces, and Solo/Pair/Quad events with 500 & 1000 pieces and one other event which varies.
 Also, we've created an interactive contest map, found here.
 It includes contests in and outside the USA!